hungcq/knowledge-repo/IT/designing-data-intensive-applications/7-transactions.md

 - Explicit locking (SELECT FOR UPDATE = lock all rows returned by the query from being read)
 - Auto-detect by DB
 - Compare-and-set (CAS) value: allow update only if the value has not changed since you last read it
-- Conflict resolution: merge conflict writes, used in multi-leader/leaderless DB replication
+- Conflict resolution: merge conflicting writes, used in multi-leader/leaderless DB replication
 #### Write skew & phantoms
 - Write skew can be resolved by locking all read rows when update
 - -> Can't apply to phantom reads